davidpfister/subprocess.f/.dox/articles/Articles.md

 #### 4. Stopping a Command Early

 If a command is running and you want to stop it, use `kill`.
-Here’s an example with a long-running command (like `ping` on Windows):
+Here's an example with a long-running command (like `ping` on Windows):

 ```fortran
 program kill_process